By Laws

 4.07.1 Every question submitted to any meeting of members shall be decided by a majority of votes on a show of hands unless otherwise specifically provided by statute or by the by-laws.
 In case of an equality of votes, the Chair of the meeting shall not have, both on a show of hands and on a poll, a second or casting vote.

-4.07.2 At any meeting, unless a poll is demanded, a declaration by the Chair that a resolution has been carried or carried unanimously or by a particular majority or lost or not carried by a particular majority shall be conclusive evidence of the fact without proof of the number or proportion of votes recorded in favour of or a against the motion.
+4.07.2 At any meeting, unless a poll is demanded, a declaration by the Chair that a resolution has been carried or carried unanimously or by a particular majority or lost or not carried by a particular

 4.08 Polls.
 If at any meeting a poll is demanded on the election of a Chair or on the question of adjournment, it shall be taken forthwith without adjournment.
-If a poll is demanded on any other question it shall be taken in such manner and either at once or later at the meeting or after adjournment as the Chair directs.
+If a poll is demanded on any other question, it shall be taken in such manner and either at once or later at the meeting or after adjournment as the Chair directs.
 The result of a poll shall be deemed to be the resolution of the meeting at which poll was demanded.
 A demand for a poll may be withdrawn.
+4.09 Adjournment.
+The Chair may with the consent of any meeting adjourn the same from time to time and no notice of such adjournment need be given to the members.
+Any business may be brought before or dealt with at any adjourned meeting which might have been brought before or dealt with at the original meeting in accordance with the notice calling the same.
+Such adjournment may be notwithstanding that no quorum is present.

 4.10 Quorum.
 A quorum for the transaction of business at any meeting of members shall consist of not less than 20 voting members present in person or represented by proxy; provided that in no case can any meeting be held unless there are 15 voting members present in person.
+4.11 Business that can be transacted.
+The members may consider and transact any business without any notice thereof, unless otherwise provided by the by-laws, at any meeting of the members.

 5.01 Qualifications of directors.
 Directors shall be individuals, eighteen or more years of age.
 Directors may not be a person who has been found under the Substitute Decisions Act, 1992 or under the Mental Health Act to be incapable of managing property; a person who has been found to be incapable by any court in Canada or elsewhere; a person who has the status of bankrupt.
+5.02 Election of directors and term of office.

 (a) The directors’ term of office (subject to the provisions, if any, of the letters patent or any supplementary letters patent issued to the Club) shall be from the date of the meeting at which they are elected or appointed until the annual meeting next following or until their successors shall have been duly elected or appointed whichever comes first.
-In the case of an ex officio director, he or she shall, subject to the provisions of the by laws, remain in office so long as he or she holds the office by virtue of which he or she sits on the Board.
+In the case of an ex officio director, he or she shall, subject to the provisions of the bylaws, remain in office so long as he or she holds the office by virtue of which he or she sits on the Board.

-(c) From time to time in the event of any vacancy however caused occurring in the Board (except through an increase in the number of directors), such vacancy may, as long as there is a quorum of directors then in office, be filled by the directors from among the members of the Club if they shall see fit to do so; otherwise, such vacancy shall be filled at the next meeting of members and any director appointed or elected to fill any such vacancy shall hold office for the unexpired term of the director who ceased to be a director and who caused such vacancy.
+(b) Directors, save any ex officio director, shall be elected by the members in a general meeting on a show of hands unless a poll is demanded and if a poll is demanded such election shall be by ballot.
+Subject to the provisions of the by-laws, directors shall be eligible for re-election. (c) From time to time in the event of any vacancy however caused occurring in the Board (except through an increase in the number of directors), such vacancy may, as long as there is a quorum of directors then in office, be filled by the directors from among the members of the Club if they shall see fit to do so; otherwise, such vacancy shall be filled at the next meeting of members and any director appointed or elected to fill any such vacancy shall hold office for the unexpired term of the director who ceased to be a director and who caused such vacancy.

 (d) The immediate Past Chairperson of the board shall be virtue of his or her office as such be an ex officio voting member of the Board, subject to the by-laws.